lionelvillard/openwhisk-project/docs/format.md

 An *object* representing a list of `action`s.

-Actions can be specified in any order: `openwhisk-deploy` makes sure actions depending of other actions are deployed after these actions.
+Actions can be specified in any order, e.g. actions composing sequences can be specified after sequences.
+An error is raised when there is a dependency cycle.

 ## Properties